-Recombinant adenoviruses are a versatile tool for gene delivery and expression.
+Recombinant adenoviruses are versatile tools for gene delivery and expression.
 Several features of adenovirus biology have made such viruses the vectors of choice for certain applications.
 For example, adenoviruses are capable of infecting a broad range of cell types and infection is not dependent on active host cell division.
 Additionally, high virus titers and high-level gene expression can be obtained, which are important considerations for protein production techniques in mammalian cells.
 The most commonly used adenoviral vector is human adenovirus serotype 5, which is rendered replication defective by the deletion of the E1 and E3 genes.
-The E1 gene is essential for the assembly of infectious virus particles and is complemented in vivo by an adenovirus packaging cell line (e.g. AD-293).
+The E1 gene is essential for the assembly of infectious virus particles and is complemented in vivo by an adenovirus packaging cell (e.g. AD-293 cells).
 The E3 gene encodes proteins involved in evading host immunity and is dispensable.
 Not only do these deletions render the virus incapable of replicating itself, but they also create space for up to 7.5 kb of foreign DNA.1

 Two methods have traditionally been used to generate recombinant adenoviruses.
 The first involves direct ligation of the gene of interest into the adenoviral genome.
 Because the adenovirus genome is large (36 kb) and contains few useful restriction sites, this method is technically very challenging.
 The second, and more commonly used method, involves cloning the gene of interest into a shuttle vector and transferring the gene into the adenovirus genome by means of homologous recombination in an adenovirus packaging cell line.2 The isolation of recombinant adenovirus by this method involves performing multiple plaque isolations and is extremely laborious and time consuming.
 More recently, a different approach has been developed by T.C.
-He and colleagues.3 Employing the efficient homologous recombination machinery in E. coli, a recombinant adenovirus is produced by a double-recombination event between cotransformed adenoviral backbone plasmid vector, pAdEasy-1, and a shuttle vector carrying the gene of interest.
+He and colleagues.3 This approach, which is incorporated into the AdEasyTM system, employs the efficient homologous recombination machinery in E. coli, to produce a recombinant adenovirus by a doublerecombination event between the adenoviral backbone plasmid vector, pAdEasy-1, and a shuttle vector carrying the gene of interest.
 This eliminates the need to manipulate the large adenovirus DNA molecule in vitro (in restriction and ligation reactions).
 There is no need to carry out laborious plaque purification rounds.
 The time needed to generate a recombinant adenovirus is reduced by several weeks.